RupeshBhandari/programming-for-all-c-edition-for-python-programmers/chapters/chapter5.md

 - `make` compiles and links the program.
 - `./myprogram` runs the executable.
 - `make clean` removes the object files and executable.

----

-This chapter covers the use of standard library functions, creating and using header files, and managing builds with linkers and makefiles.
-These tools are essential for efficient C programming and managing larger projects.